siriusctrl/COMP90024-CCC-notes/README.md

     - Compatibility of code and hardware
 4. x-windows forwarding
     - allows you to start up a remote application (on Spartan) but forward the display to your local machine.
+5. Why Module?
+    - have the advantages of being shared with many users on a system and easily allowing multiple installations of the same application but with different versions and compilation options.
+Sometimes users want the latest and greatest of a particular version of an application for the feature-set they offer.
+In other cases, such as someone who is participating in a research project, a consistent version of an application is desired.
+In both cases consistency and therefore reproducibility is attained.
 - Why performance and scale matters, and why it should matter to you.
 - An introduction to Spartan, University of Melbourne's HPC/cloud hybrid system
 - Logging in, help, and environment modules.